 Step 1: Prepare for the iPod undisabling process

 To begin the operation on your iPod, launch iMyFone LockWiper on the PC.
 From the first window you see, click on the “Unlock Screen Passcode” mode and click “Start.”

 Before continuing with this operation, bear in mind that your iPod will be updated to the latest iOS version, and all the data will be erased from the iPod.

 After clicking “Start,” connect the iPod to your PC using a USB cable and hit the blue “Next” button.

 Step 2: Install the firmware package onto your iPod

-When your iPod is connected and you click “Next,” LockWiper begins to pull up information about the device.
+When your iPod is connected, and you click “Next,” LockWiper begins to pull up information about the device.
 Using this information, it gets appropriate firmware for the iPod for you to download.
 To download the firmware, click the “Download” button.

 In this guide, we will download the firmware with iMyFone LockWiper.
 So, hit “Download” and allow the program to verify and download the firmware.
-The progress will be displayed on the screen.

 Next, you need to extract this downloaded firmware.
 Click the “Start to Extract” button to do so.